 I bought the Proform Pro 5000 in October of 2017 but didn’t set it up until July 2018.
 I tried to update iFit two weeks ago and have lost the “Launch” app screen which is the only way to get the treadmill going - manual or programmed workouts.
 I cannot use the treadmill at all and there’s no information online to resolve the problem.
 IFit support site has countless reports of failed updates and NO satisfactory assistance from Customer Support.
 I’ve reached out to ProForm and ICON and so far nothing.
 I’m stunned by the horrendous failure of this equipment because of iFit.

 During the second week of having the machine, the console failed to respond.
 No console!!!
 No treadmill!!
 I tried to reset it as indicated in the manual.
 It did not reset my treadmill.
 I contacted customer service all I have received is an auto-respond email.
 I should not have this much problem with a new treadmill.
-I also purchased the additional warranty.
+I also purchased an additional warranty.
 I am hoping eventually the problems will be resolved in the upcoming months.
 However, it will be months before I will be able to use my BRAND NEW treadmill.
 Proform should be ashamed of their service.
 These are known problems.

 Is it normal for the Proform 5000 treadmill to have a humming noise when using it?
 I love the treadmill but the humming noise is annoying when walking on it.
 I just received it on Saturday and hoping the humming will stop after a little while.